Securities Attorneys for Promissory Note Arbitration Cases

 If the brokerage firm takes their claim all the way to hearing and gets an award against the financial advisor, the financial advisor is required by FINRA Rules to pay the award.
 Specifically, Rule 9554(a) provides that an associated person’s failure to comply with a settlement agreement or award related to an arbitration or mediation within 21 days of notice by FINRA will result in a suspension of the associated person from the industry.

-Significant Provisions of a Financial Advisor Promissory Note
+Significant Provisions of a Broker Promissory Note

-Before entering into any up-front forgivable loan agreement with a brokerage firm, there are a few significant provisions in virtually every Promissory Note of which financial advisors should be aware.
+Before entering into any up-front forgivable loan agreement with a brokerage firm, there are a few significant provisions in virtually every promissory note of which financial advisors should be aware.

-(1) A Promissory Note will almost always include a provision setting forth the financial advisor’s employment as an “at-will” employee.
+(1) A promissory note will almost always include a provision setting forth the financial advisor’s employment as an “at-will” employee.
 A typical example of such a provision is as follows:

 “This Agreement is not a contract of employment for any period of time.
 The Borrower’s employment with the Lender is on an “at-will” basis which means that the employment relationship can be terminated at any time for any reason or no reason by either party.
 Nothing herein shall be construed as a contract of employment for a definite term.”